Get Involved!

 There is no limit of population size for cities wishing to participate in URBACT activities.
 The calls are open to all cities, regardless of their size.
 URBACT specifically supports urban authorities from neighbourhood to functional urban area level depending on the topic covered and the impact that can be made.
 This includes urban-rural linkages and cross-border functional urban areas.

-Only cities having delivered an Urban Innovative Action project (funded under the 2014-2020 period) can be Lead Partner of an Innovation Transfer Network.
+Only cities with an URBACT Good Practice selected under the 2024 URBACT Call for Good Practice can be Lead Partner of a Transfer Network.

-In addition, the Lead Partner City holds the knowledge on the UIA practice to be transferred by other partners.
-It is therefore important that the Lead Partner City team includes people involved in the design and implementation of the UIA practice.
+In addition, the Lead Partner City holds the knowledge on the good practice to be transferred by other partners.
+It is therefore important that the Lead Partner City team includes people involved in the design and implementation of the good practice.

-According to the eligibility criteria set in the Call for proposals, an Innovation Transfer Network cannot include more than one partner per member/partner state.
+According to the eligibility criteria set in the Call for proposals, a Transfer Network cannot include more than one partner per Member/Partner State.
 In general, it is recommended to build a diverse partnership.
-This will be assessed by the external assessment panel using the assessment criteria as outlined in the Terms of reference of the call.
+This will be assessed by the external assessment panel using the assessment criteria as outlined in the terms of reference of the call.

 As full partners, they count in the balance between cities from EU more developed, less developed and transition regions that should be ensured.

-The map showing the categorisation of EU Regions for 2021-2027 can be found here.
-The full list of regions eligible for funding from the ERDF and the ESF Plus and of Member States eligible for funding from the Cohesion Fund for the period 2021-2027 is available at this link here.
+The map and the full list of regions eligible for funding from the ERDF and the ESF Plus and of Member States eligible for funding from the Cohesion Fund for the period 2021-2027 is available at this link here

 URBACT encourages projects partnerships to include a mix of regions with different levels of development.
 Wider geographical coverage allows partners to broaden their pool of experience, exchange and learn from practices in different local cultures and contexts.